 The Company may become party to litigation from time to time in the ordinary course of business, which could adversely affect its business.
-Should any litigation in which the Company becomes involved be determined against the Company, such decision could adversely affect the Company's ability to continue operating and the market price for its securities and could use significant financial and personnel resources of the Company.
+Should any litigation in which the Company becomes involved or for which any of the Company's projects becomes subject to, either directly or indirectly, and for which judgments be determined against the Company, such decision could adversely affect the Company's ability to continue operating and the market price for its securities and could use significant financial and personnel resources of the Company.
 Even if the Company is involved in litigation and wins, litigation can redirect and consume significant resources.